karlhorky/dotfiles/tricks/gsuite-google-calendar-chrome-desktop-app-shortcut.md

 ## Solution

+1. Copy the JavaScript below
+2. Open the Chrome Devtools (right click anywhere on the page and select "Inspect")
+3. Paste the copied JavaScript
-Open the Chrome Devtools and run the following JavaScript in the "Console" panel (change the URL to whatever URL you are trying to create an app for):
+4. Modify the URL if necessary to whatever URL you are trying to create an app for
+5. Hit return to run the JavaScript

 ```js
 const startUrl = 'https://calendar.google.com/calendar/b/1/r';